Kimberley (Western Australia): Save the Kimberley campaign

 On 5 October 2012, a concert was held at Federation Square in Melbourne, Australia, to raise awareness of the campaign; the protest event attracted approximately 6,000 people.

 On 24 February 2013, an estimated 20,000 people gathered for a charity concert in Fremantle, Western Australia to raise awareness and funds to help protect the Kimberley, with performances from Ball Park Music, Missy Higgins, and John Butler.

+Woodside and its Joint Venture partners withdrew from the project on April 12, 2013.

 Economy

 The Kimberley region has a diverse regional economy.
 Mining, construction, tourism, retail, agriculture, and pearling are major contributors to the region's economic output.

 The town of Broome has a flourishing pearling industry, which operates around the Kimberley coast.
 Some of the major farmers are Paspaley Pearls, Clipper Pearls, Broome Pearls and the Willie Creek Pearl Farm.

-One third of the world's annual production of diamonds is mined at the Argyle and the Ellendale diamond mines.
-Oil is extracted from the Blina oil field and natural gas is expected to be taken from offshore sources soon.
-Zinc and lead were mined at the Pillara and Cadjebut mines near Fitzroy Crossing, with nickel still being mined at Sallay Mallay near Halls Creek.
-Derby is the nearest export base for shipping these metals.
+One-third of the world's annual production of diamonds used to be mined at the Argyle and the Ellendale diamond mines which are both now closed.
+Oil was extracted from the Blina oil field in the 1980's and 90's and natural gas is extracted from the Ichthys LNG project.
+Zinc and lead were mined at the Pillara and Cadjebut mines near Fitzroy Crossing, nickel used to be mined at Savannah Nickel mine near Halls Creek.
+Derby was the nearest export base for shipping these metals.

 Traditionally, the economy depended on pastoral leases, with most of the region covered by the leases.

 More recently agriculture has been focused on the Ord River Irrigation Area near Kununurra.
-Irrigation was also trialled in the West Kimberley by way of the now defunct Camballin Irrigation Scheme.
-There are also fruit growers in Broome and in other areas in the West Kimberley.
+Irrigation was also trialled in West Kimberley by way of the now-defunct Camballin Irrigation Scheme which failed in 1983.
+There are also fruit growers in Broome and other areas in the West Kimberley.
 Beef cattle are grown in the Kimberley and exported live.
-Wyndham features the last remaining meatworks in the Kimberley - there were formerly works at Broome and Derby but financial constraints have caused these to be closed.
+There were formerly meatworks at Wyndham, Broome and Derby but financial constraints have caused these to be closed.

 Barramundi are bred in Lake Argyle, and Broome features a fully equipped Aquaculture Park near the port; tenants include Paspaley Pearls and Broome TAFE.
 The Kimberley also has a thriving fishing industry.

-Some of Australia's most prominent indigenous artists and art centres are in or adjacent to the Kimberley region.
-Artists such as Paddy Bedford and Freddie Timms have an international profile, and there are a number of Aboriginal-owned and controlled art centres and companies that assist artists, arrange exhibitions and sell works.
+Some of Australia's most prominent Indigenous artists and art centres are in or adjacent to the Kimberley region.
+Artists such as Paddy Bedford and Freddie Timms have an international profile, and there are several Aboriginal-owned and controlled art centres and companies that assist artists, arrange exhibitions and sell works.
 The art centres in the region are also organized through the Association of Northern, Kimberley and Arnhem Aboriginal Artists.
-Issues have been raised regarding the exploitation of indigenous artists by businesses and individuals, including in the Kimberley, which were canvassed in an Australian Senate parliamentary committee report.
+Issues have been raised regarding the exploitation of indigenous artists by businesses and individuals, including in the Kimberley, which was canvassed in an Australian Senate parliamentary committee report.

 Tourism is expected to remain one of the Kimberley region's major growth industries.
 Averaged across 2010, 2011, and 2012, there were 292,600 domestic and international visitors to the Kimberley annually.